Should spiritual leaders “get political”?

 The RWS deck is arguably the most influential tarot deck out there, having inspired countless modern decks since its original publication in 1909.
 To say that tarot and politics should not meet is to ignore the feminist roots that are embedded in the images that have launched modern-day decks.

-Tarot cards of all kinds hold hundreds of conversations within
+Tarot cards of all kinds hold hundreds of conversations within a single image.

 That’s why these cards are so powerful: One minute a reader is working with someone who wants to know when they will find love.
 The next minute, they’re reading for a community activist who needs guidance on lobbying for change.